- Bhutan, Kingdom of

 Pakistan criminalises Terrorist Financing under the Anti-Terrorism Act 1997 (available via FMU website).

-Pakistan underwent its second mutual evaluation in 2009.
-The full report of Pakistan's second mutual evaluation was adopted in July 2009 at the APG Annual Meeting.
-The full report is available via the Documents section of this website.
+Pakistan underwent its third mutual evaluation in 2018.
+The full report of Pakistan's third mutual evaluation was adopted in August 2019 at the APG Annual Meeting.
+The full report is available via via Documents in Members and Observers, and Mutual Evaluation Reports - 3rd Round.

 Pakistan is a party to the Vienna, Palermo and Terrorist Financing Conventions.